Jake Burger Preview, Player Props: Marlins vs. Mets

 Jake Burger At The Plate

-- He ranks 96th in batting average, 111th in on base percentage, and 10th in slugging among qualified hitters in baseball.
+- He ranks 96th in batting average, 113th in on base percentage, and 11th in slugging among the qualifying batters in MLB.

-- Burger has an RBI in 43 of 138 games this season, with multiple RBI in 24 of them.
-He has also driven in three or more of his team's runs in 11 contests.
+- Burger has driven home a run in 44 games this year (31.4%), including more than one RBI in 17.1% of his games and producing three or more of his team's runs on 11 occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.